Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Breathing oscillations

 \subsection{Time-evolution}

-We here show the results of the time-evolution in the present framework by using the parameters determined in the previous section.
+In the sum-rule-scaling method, the collective coordinates $\lambda_{c}(t)$ and $\lambda_{z}(t)$ determine the breathing oscillations as described in eq.~(\ref{Eq-13}).
+In order to observe the collective coordinates in actual experiments, we can utilize the measurement of the projected mean square radii $s_{c}(t)$ and $s_{z}(t)$ defined in eq.~(\ref{Eq-11-0}) because they are proportional to $\lambda_{c}(t)$ and $\lambda_{z}(t)$, respectively.

-In the scaling method, the collective coordinates $\lambda_{c, z}(t)$ determine the behaviors of the breathing oscillations as described in Eq.~(\ref{Eq-13}).
-In order to observe the collective coordinates, it is useful to measure the projected mean square radius $s_{c, z}(t)$ defined in Eq.~(\ref{Eq-11-0}), which are proportional to $\lambda_{c, z}(t)$.
-We here demonstrate the time-evolution of $s_{c, z}(t)$ ($\propto \lambda_{c, z}(t)$) by solving the dynamical system (Eqs.~(\ref{Eq-20}) and (\ref{Eq-26})) in the classical mechanics~\footnote{ The $\lambda_{c, z}(t)$ are taken as the c-numbers in the scaling method, so that the classical system in Eqs.~(\ref{Eq-20}) and (\ref{Eq-26}) must contain the quantum fluctuations as mean-values.
-This property originally comes from the time-dependent HF theory. }; the equations of motion, up to the first order of the the interaction energy $E_{\text{int}}$, become
+Here we demonstrate the time-evolution of $s_{c}(t)$ ($\propto \lambda_{c}(t)$) and $s_{z}(t)$ ($\propto \lambda_{z}(t)$) by solving the classical dynamics denoted by eqs.~(\ref{Eq-20}) and (\ref{Eq-26}).
+Note that the collective coordinates $\lambda_{c}(t)$ and $\lambda_{z}(t)$ are defined as the variational parameters in the sum-rule-scaling method and contain the quantum fluctuations as mean-values in TDHFA.